 One reason the Venus mask aged so well is that its straps are made out of elastic fabric.
 This fabric retains its tightness even after heavy use.

 In contrast, many 3M masks use rubber bands, which loosen and snap after heavy use.
-Thus, masks with rubber straps will probably have shorter lifespans.
+Thus, those with rubber straps will probably have shorter lifespans.

 A Practical Guide to Mask Longevity